kreauniv/comp308/source/lambda.rst

 (We're using :rkt:`s` as the variable name to suggest "spec function" for :rkt:`cheat`.)

-A way the Y combinator is usually presented is with one β-reduction applied which gives us a nice symmetric form --
+A way the :index:`Y combinator` is usually presented is with one :index:`β-reduction` applied which gives us a nice symmetric form --

 .. code-block:: racket

     (define Y (λ (s) ((λ (g) (s (g g))) (λ (g) (s (g g))))))

 And we have :rkt:`(Y cheat) = (cheat (Y cheat))`.
-This is why the Y combinator is said to be a "fixed point combinator" because it calculates the fixed point of the given function.
+This is why the Y combinator is said to be a ":index:`fixed point combinator`" because it calculates the fixed point of the given function.
 So all you have to do now is to express your recursive function using an "unknown :rkt:`f`" and then have the Y-combinator figure out what :rkt:`f` to pass to it.

 Can we just solve for the combinator?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~